snyles/sadfood-django/readme.md

 # SadFood Toys

-SadFood Toys is a showcase for the world renounced crochet extraordinaire Jes Munk.
+SadFood Toys is a showcase for the world renowned crochet extraordinaire Jes Munk.
 Feast your eyes on various amigrumi creations, which you will soon be able to purchase!

 You can see her Etsy shop [here](https://etsy.com/shop/jeslovestoast)